snowdriftcoop/snowdrift/GUIDE.md

 In rare cases, you may need to run `cabal clean` if yesod devel fails to recognize a change.

-To stop yesod devel, press ENTER a few times.
+To stop yesod devel, press the Enter key.

 Note that `yesod devel` builds just the library.